Coach Kimmy Bloemers completed her tenth season at Palm Beach Atlantic University as the head softball coach in 2016.

 Bloemers finished with 209 career hits (eighth all-time), including two 60-hit seasons.
 She amassed 26 career doubles (sixth all-time), 18 triples (fourth all-time), the single-season record for RBIs with 53 her senior season, and she graduated with the top spot in FSU history for career RBIs with 136.
 The college standout also was named to the ACC 50th anniversary team after graduating in 2003.

 As a high school student-athlete at the King’s Academy in West Palm Beach, Bloemers was the Palm Beach Post and Sun Sentinel Class 2A Player of the Year in 1998 while being named the King's Academy Female Athlete of the Year after her junior (1996-97) and senior (1997-98) seasons.

 Before joining the Sailfish, Bloemers taught English and coached for three years at the high school and middle school level, coaching softball and soccer.
 She was inducted into the King’s Academy Hall of Fame in 2003.

 For her efforts as an accomplished student-athlete and coach, she was named to the 2013 class of inductees to the Palm Beach County Sports Commission Hall of Fame.

-Bloemers and her husband, Kyle and their daughters, Alyse and Haley, live in Palm Beach Gardens.
+Bloemers and her husband, Kyle and their daughters, Alyse and Haley, live in North Palm Beach, Fla.